-Health consequences of the Chernobyl nuclear accident
+What were the health consequences of the Chernobyl nuclear accident?

 International Program on the Health Effects of the Chernobyl Accident